-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

 Section 16(a) of the Exchange Act requires our Supervisors, executive officers and holders of ten percent or more of our Common Units to file initial reports of ownership and reports of changes in ownership of our Common Units with the SEC.
 Supervisors, executive officers and ten percent Unitholders are required to furnish the Partnership with copies of all Section 16(a) forms that they file.
-Based on a review of these filings, we believe that all such filings were timely made during fiscal year 2018.
+Based on a review of these filings, we believe that all such filings were timely made during fiscal year 2019, except as follows: Michael A. Schueler, Vice President - Product Supply, two reports covering six transactions.
+On November 20, 2019, we filed a Form 5 with the SEC for these transactions.